PavanRangani/docs/docs/prd/incentive-stock/grant.md

     - `Exercise Price` = `((Total of Shares Held * Exercise Price) + (Total of Shares Sold * Exercise Price)) / (Total of Shares held + Total of Shares Sold)`
 - On hover of Unvested rows, shows hover effect and vertmore action at the right side.
   - Vertmore action for `NQSO`, `ISO`, `RSA` & `RSU` : `Accelerate`, `Forfeit` & `Exchange`
-  - Vertmore action for `Carried Interest` : `Accelerate` & `Forfeit`.
+  - Vertmore action for `Carried Interest` :  `Forfeit`
   - Once the action is performed, rows are clickable.
 On click, open view dialog.
   - `Exercise` & `Vested Detail` can't be applicable for unvested records.
 - On hover of Vested schedule rows, shows hover effect.
   -  On hover, It shows `Exercise` or `Vested Details` button at the right side
   -  For `NQSO` & `ISO`, shows vertmore action at the right side.
      -  Vertmore action are : `Forfeit` & `Exchange`
-     -  In case of partial exercise, On click of `Forfeit` & `Exchange`, open dialog of action not possible.
+     -  In case of partial exercise, On click of `Forfeit` & `Exchange`, open action not possible dialog.
   -  Doesn't show this action buttons when everything is exercised or vested details is entered.
   -  `Exercise` button is shown for `NQSO` and `ISO` types
   -  `Vested Details` button is shown for `RSA`, `RSU` & `Carried Interest`.